New career or returning to work – it helps to be CareerWise

 “When people are equipped with knowledge of themselves, made aware of opportunities and relevant strategies for seeking work in the current job market, and armed with a positive mindset they will feel more optimistic and confident about pursuing new pathways.
 This inspires them to be more proactive and as a result, have more success securing work doing something that they love.”

 Career advisor Sue Graham

 Sue Graham established CareerWise to meet the demand here in Dunedin for professional career guidance at all stages of career development.

-Sue holds a Bachelor of Social Services (Career Practice) and is an associate member of CDANZ.
+Sue holds a Bachelor of Social Services (Career Practice) and is a member of CDANZ.
 Before setting up CareerWise, she worked as a career practitioner in tertiary education.
 Sue spent 30 fulfilling years in teaching before taking the leap into her new vocation:

 “I had a great career as a primary school teacher.
 Amongst other things, I travelled to Antarctica as the LEARNZ teacher, taught in the School of Education at Otago University, presented work from my MTchg at the AERA conference in New York, and had heaps of fun creating exciting learning experiences with kids.

 “But when I realised I was in danger of losing my mojo – I couldn’t bear to think that the joy could go out of a job that I had loved doing for more than three decades – I chose to make a career change and leave teaching.”